tyeborg/deepfake-detective/README.md

 ```bash
 cd flaskapp
 ```
-Open the Docker Application and ensure that you don't have any other containers running usind `docker ps`
+Open the Docker Application and ensure that you don't have any other containers running using `docker ps`

 Enter the following to build the Docker container:
 ```bash
 docker-compose up --build
 ```
-Visit your express app at: `http://localhost:3000`
+Visit Deepfake Detective app at: `http://localhost:3000`

 ## Deepfake Detective Concept
 <img width="1401" alt="Screen Shot 2022-10-07 at 11 49 07 PM" src="https://user-images.githubusercontent.com/96035297/194673110-b8b3e1cf-a195-4fed-8712-88fa6c0be4bb.png">